 Major industries at the time included dairying, potatoes, vegies plus flour and timber milling.
 Burrawang also had a newspaper; the Burrawang Herald and the hall boasted an active social calendar including an annual ball.

-Gratefully much of the buildings and quaint character of the old village remains today providing a living 19th Century time capsule for residents and visitors alike… it‘s a bit of our heritage.
+Gratefully much of the buildings and quaint character of the old village remain today providing a living 19th Century time capsule for residents and visitors alike… it‘s a bit of our heritage.